jtcriswell/SecDev19/README.md

 This VM image was created and tested with VirtualBox; it should also work well with VMWare products (though we haven't tested that).

-It will probably work with other virtualization platforms as well (e.g.
+> *Our VM will probably work with other virtualization platforms as well (e.g.
 Parallels, Hyper-V, QEMU/KVM), but they may or may not provide good support for importing OVF appliances, in which case you'll need to unpack the .ova file yourself and build a VM around the disk image within it.
 An .ova is